Hengle/Folkvangr/Documents/ShortTeaser.md

 ### Cliffhanger Teaser

-Shot of the protagonist running and looking over her shoulder at the patch of trees behind her.
-Pause for dramatic tension on the establishing shot on treeline.
-The creature bursts out of the trees.
+The protagonist is running when she bursts into a clearing area, where she pauses to catch her breath look over her shoulder at the patch of trees behind her.
+Pause for dramatic tension on the establishing shot of the treeline.
+Rustling and snapping branches can be heard.
+The creature suddenly bursts out of the trees.

-Final cutaway shot pans to follow the dynamic action as the protagonist starts running as if her life depended on it, dodging branches and jumping over fallen logs.
-The creature starts to bound after her.
+Final cutaway shot pans to follow the dynamic action as the protagonist resumes running as if her life depended on it, dodging branches and jumping over fallen logs.
+The creature starts to bound after her at a much faster rate than she can sprint.

-Sharp cut to end of teaser with blurb about crowdfunding and misc. website links.
+Sharp cut to end of teaser.
+Info about the crowdfunding page and misc. website links will be displayed.